Rouble rises towards 50 vs dollar, first time since May 2015

-MOSCOW, June 29 (Reuters) - The Russian rouble rallied on Wednesday to its strongest levels in more than seven years, nearing 50 against the dollar for the first time since May 2015.
+MOSCOW, June 29 (Reuters) - The rouble rose on Wednesday to its strongest in more than seven years, driven higher by capital controls and anaemic demand inside Russia for foreign currency as it neared 50 against the dollar for the first time since May 2015.

-The rouble has become the world's best-performing currency this year, boosted by measures - including a ban on Russian households withdrawing foreign currency savings - taken to shield Russia's financial system from western sanctions imposed after Moscow sent troops into Ukraine on Feb.
+The rouble has become the world's best-performing currency this year, boosted by measures - including restrictions on Russian households withdrawing foreign currency savings - taken to shield Russia's financial system from western sanctions imposed after Moscow sent troops into Ukraine on Feb.
 24.

-Proceeds from commodity exports, a sharp drop in imports, and pending tax payments in roubles by export-oriented Russian firms are further factors behind the currency's gains.
+Proceeds from commodity exports, a sharp drop in imports, and month-end tax payments in roubles by export-oriented Russian firms are further factors behind the currency's gains.

 Just before Russia embarked on what it calls its "special military operation" in Ukraine, the rouble traded near 80 to the dollar and 90 against the euro.
 At that time it traded in free-float mode and, unsupported by capital controls, got hammered due to fears of sanctions.